July 2024

 Are a few minutes the ewes and lambs where together and penned.

+Charlie began worming the ewes and lambs, then letting them out of the pen one by one.
 Returning to Woodburn along the Ashkirk to Roberton road I requested Charlie stop so I could take some pictures of the wonderful foxgloves at Borthwickbrae.

 Returned to Woodburn Farmhouse I put on my gardening gloves and weeded the front garden, so many flowers, I photographed them.